MALAYSIA COUNTRY GUIDE

 Best of all, it remains easy to invest in Malaysia property.
 English is widely spoken, the government provides a secure and well-documented titling system, and there are many online real estate portals that you can use to look for property.

-You can read more about investing in real estate in Malaysia in our full guide here.
+You can read more about buying property in Malaysia in our full guide here.

-iFlix is a Kuala Lumpur video subscription service founded in 2014.
+iFlix is one of the most prominent startups in Malaysia.
 As of 2024, iFlix claims over 25 million active users.

 Other successful Malaysian startup companies include: